Huawei P20 Pro release date, price, news and features

 Huawei P20 Pro price and release date

-The P20 Pro was just announced at a launch event in Paris where Huawei announced it alongside its sibling, the P20.
-We don’t currently have any pricing details for either handset, but we expect to learn more on the pricing in UAE, Saudi Arabia and the rest of the Middle East soon.
+The Huawei P20 Pro was just announced at a launch event in Paris, where the company announced the handset alongside its far less impressive sibling the P20.

-Huawei has confirmed the phone will be coming to the UAE and Saudi Arabia in the next few weeks but an exact launch date is not yet known.
-The company usually holds a regional launch event for its flagship products where such details are announced and we expect the same for the P20 series.
+Official pricing for the phone is set at €899 / £799 (around $1,110, AU$1,450) and it'll be avaliable from April 6.
+We've also seen deals coming in from UK networks and retailers like EE, Three, O2 and Carphone Warehouse.

+One of the best deals we've seen so far is from EE costing £39 a month on a two-year contract with 1GB of data every month and unlimited minutes, but you'll have to pay £50 upfront.

 Huawei P20 Pro design and display

-We got a peek into Huawei's design language for the new P20 series through the nova 3e that was revealed last week.
-But where the move 3e felt light and mainstream, the P20 Pro is full-on premium.

-Like the Mate 10 Pro, Huawei has made the switch to a glass back on the P20 Pro which is a departure from the full metal body unibody design we saw on previous years models.
+Unlike the Huawei P10 Plus, the P20 Pro comes with a glass-backed design – there’s no full-metal body unibody design on this phone.

-The fingerprint sensor has moved from the back of the phone to below the display, and you can swipe left and right on it to navigate the phone if you’ve set it up in the settings.
-That seems like an odd decision because the sensor on nova 3e was placed on the back and worked well.
+The fingerprint sensor has moved from the back of the phone to below the display, and you can swipe left and right on the scanner to navigate the phone if you’ve enabled that in the settings.

-Exact dimensions of the phone are currently unclear, but we know it’s set to be 7.8mm thick and on the rear it’ll have Huawei branding down the side below the camera setup.
+The exact dimensions of the phone are currently unclear, but we know it’s set to be 7.8mm thick, and on the rear there's Huawei branding down the side below the camera setup.

 Unlike the Huawei P20, this phone is waterproof up to IP67, so you’ll be able to drop this in a puddle without worrying about flooding the internals.
 This is also Huawei’s justification for not including a 3.5mm headphone jack on the P20 Pro, which is a bit of a shame if you wanted to use wired headphones on this phone.